Pure Oil: Pure Oil Jobbers Cooperative

 The Southeastern Oil Jobbers Cooperative, Inc. (SOJO), began as a result of Unocal's departure from the Southeast.
 Independent operators wanted a cooperative "of marketers, by marketers, and for marketers", which would let members make decisions on their own.
 Each member joins by buying a share of stock and paying an initiation fee.
 Since 1996, the members have received a dividend every year.

 The cooperative provides signs and images to member stations for consistent marketing of its products.
 It has the right to the Pure Oil brand name and Firebird logo for selling Pure Oil and SOJO petroleum products in Florida, Georgia, Alabama, Mississippi, Louisiana, Arkansas, Tennessee, North Carolina, South Carolina, and Virginia.
 It also has the right to expand the use of the name and trademark anywhere in the United States.

 In 2008, the cooperative changed its name to Pure Oil Jobbers Cooperative.

 Service stations

 Pure Oil opened its first service stations in Dayton, Ohio in 1918.
 Initially, its stations were an architecturally heterogenous blend of both buildings Pure Oil had constructed and those designed by companies it had purchased.

-Edwards type stations

-In 1923, Pure Oil decided to establish a uniform style for its gas stations.
-E.C.
-Miller, a Columbus, Ohio architect, was hired to design a standard type of station, which was then produced by the Edwards Manufacturing Company of Cincinnati in prefabricated kits.
-His design was classical in nature, with a gently sloping roof, wide eaves, and large windows.
-This design was further refined and adjusted by Carlos Dawes in early 1925, but executives were unsatisfied with the minor changes Dawes had made and decided for a major overhaul in the company's architectural style.